isomerpages/moh-bioethics/pages/faq.md

 **2. Who are the members of the BAC?**

-The BAC is currently chaired by Judge (ret).
+The BAC is currently chaired by Judge (ret.)
 Richard Magnus, and comprises 12 other members, who are well-respected experts from fields including medicine, life sciences, law, public policy, and philosophy.
 The current list of members can be found here.

 ---